gchrupala/supervision/msc.rst

   questions and methology within the first two weeks.
 - We'll have regular face-to-face meetings.
 If appropriate, in small groups of students.
-- Two working days before each meeting you should submit a report on your progress, or in the later stages, a section of your thesis which is ready for review (in PDF format).
+- In order for a meeting to be scheduled, I need to first receive an email with a report of your progress to date, and a list of questions or problems to be discussed at the meeting.
+Use plain text or PDF for your reports.

 - Remember that the thesis is meant to be your own work.
 Specifically: